OpenWaterAnalytics/EPyT/README.md

 The `EPANET-Python Toolkit` features easy to use commands/wrappers for viewing, modifying, simulating and plotting results produced by the EPANET libraries.

-For support, please use the OWA community forum : http://community.wateranalytics.org/
+For support, please use the OWA community forum: https://github.com/orgs/OpenWaterAnalytics/discussions

 ## Table of Contents